AdobeDocs/journey-optimizer-learn.en/help/create-champaigns/create-a-campaign.md

 >
 >This feature is only available to users with access to a Campaign related Product Profile such as Campaign administrator, Campaign approver, Campaign manager and/or Campaign viewer.
 For more information on how to assign product profiles, refer to [this video](/help/set-up-access/access-management.md).

-Learn how to deliver one-time content to a specific user segment by executing actions immediately, or on a specified schedule.
+Learn how to deliver one-time content to a specific audience by executing actions immediately, or on a specified schedule.

 >[!VIDEO](https://video.tv.adobe.com/v/346680?quality=12)